-Roaming user profiles in Windows operating systems allow a user with a computer joined to a Windows Server domain to log on to any computer on the same network and access their documents.
+Roaming user profiles in Windows operating systems allows a user with a computer joined to a Windows Server domain to log on to any computer on the same network and access their documents.
 The idea is for a user to have a consistent desktop experience.

 Windows operates on multiple processor architectures, most notably x86 and x64.
 User data and configuration settings are stored in a user profile.
 This user profile includes COM registration, file, and registry virtualization information, application settings, and well-known folder locations which may differ from 32-bt and 64-bit versions of Windows.
 The differences can create unknown behaviors when attempting to roam user profiles between 32-bit and 64-bit operating systems.